Convergence for adaptive resampling of random Fourier features: Numerical results and adaptive random walk

-The random walk increments based on multivariate normal distribution with estimated covariance \eqref{cov1} can improve the convergence of the random walk/resampling iterations, provided the amount of nodes $K$ and data $J$ is sufficiently large: Figure~\ref{fig:Fig_a2_vary_K_3} shows an example where Algorithm~\ref{alg_FT} requires a factor of 10 more iterations compared to Algorithm~\ref{alg4}.
+The random walk increments based on multivariate normal distribution with estimated covariance \eqref{cov1} can improve the convergence of the random walk/resampling iterations, provided that the number of nodes $K$ and the training dataset size $J$ are sufficiently large.
+Figure~\ref{fig:Fig_a2_vary_K_3} presents an example in which Algorithm~\ref{alg_FT} requires a factor of 10 more iterations compared to Algorithm~\ref{alg4}.